The Anti-SCOTUSblog

 Goldstein's comment of June 19 on my post provides little support for a contrary conclusion, although I certainly thank him for commenting on this blog, and welcome any future comments he might wish to make.
 "Jill Elsehow" has ably lampooned Goldstein's comment, so there is little need for me to remark further.
 I agree it is ridiculous to think Goldstein's post on Lexmark can be explained as a product of a desire on his part to help boost Lexmark's stock price by helping spread word of the incompetence of its lawyers in filing a cert. petition late, to ensure word of this reaches those Wall Street traders who read SCOTUSblog but do not read Business Week.

 Goldstein's main aim seems to be to leave the reader with the impression Lexmark doesn't mind a post such as his, and might actually like it.
 I do not share that impression.
-If such an impression actually has taken hold in Goldstein's mind, then one would certainly look forward to a Goldstein edition of How to Win Friends and Influence People, which would make for interesting reading.
+If such an impression actually has taken hold in Goldstein's mind,

 My bottom line explanation is that without given any thought at all to how Lexmark or others would view this post, Goldstein made it simply because it struck him as "interesting," and for no other reason and in service of no other agenda.
 It was merely a product of poor judgment, not affirmative malice